 Brooks designed the midsoles of these shoes with BioMoGo DNA.
 Your foot motion will be adapted dynamically with an extremely smooth heel-to-toe transition.
 This technology reduces the possibility of having foot pains while running.

 On top of the midsole platform is a removable contoured insole.
 It has a good design in which your underfoot receives optimal support through proper cushioning.
-The insoles are good for your high arches.
+The insoles are good for plantar fasciitis.

 If there’s a word that could simply describe the midsole platform, it would be “adaptive”.
 The cushions tune up to dimensions and size of your feet, leading to a supportive and responsive ride.
 The springy effect will increase your running performance.